How to Promote Your Party Kit At An Event

 Finding Events

-Join local parenting, zero waste and small businesses groups on Facebook.
-This is one of the best ways to find out about events being planned.
-Try connecting with local school PTA groups as not only will this generally help to promote the party kit concept but may lead to an invite to join their summer fete or Christmas fayre.
-Keep an eye out in the local paper or community group notice boards for upcoming events which may have an audience who would be interested in your party kit.
+Join local zero waste, parenting, and small business groups on Facebook - these are some of the best places to hear about upcoming events.
+Try connecting with local school PTA groups too.
+Not only can this help promote the party kit concept, but it may also lead to an invite to their summer fete or Christmas fayre.
+Keep an eye out for events in your local paper or on community noticeboards.

-Once you’ve found an event which may be suitable contact to ask about a stall.
-If your party kit is free to hire or donates income to charities or local causes you may find that event organisers are willing to give you space for free so it’s definitely worth asking.
+Once you’ve found an event that looks suitable, get in touch with the organisers to ask about having a stall.
+If your party kit is free to borrow or donates income to charities or local causes, event organisers may be willing to offer you a space for free, so it’s definitely worth asking.

-Some event organisers will ask for proof of public liability when booking a stall.
-If you don’t have this for your party kit (depending on your set up it may not be a legal requirement) talk to them first.
+Some event organisers may ask for proof of public liability insurance when booking a stall.
+If you don’t have this for your party kit (and depending on your setup, it may not be a legal requirement), it’s worth speaking to them first to explain your situation.

 Things to ask the Event Organiser

-Confirm with the event organiser what will be provided for you at the event.
-If there is a table provided, check what size this will be and ensure you can fit your kit equipment and the rest of your planned display in the space available.
-It is a good idea to take a large tablecloth with you, making it even more important to check the size first.
-If you need power or wi-fi check about access to these prior to the event.
+Confirm with the event organiser what will be provided for you on the day.
+If a table is included, check what size it will be and make sure your kit equipment and planned display will fit within the space available.
+It’s a good idea to take a large tablecloth with you (which makes it even more important to know the table dimensions in advance!).
+If you need access to power or Wi-Fi, check with the organiser beforehand.

-Find out what promotion the event organisers plan to do.
-Ensure they have the details of any social media accounts you use to promote your party kit, such as a Facebook business page or Instagram account, and have a clear description of what your party kit offers.
-This will help the message about your party kit reach even more people than just those attending the event.
+Ask what promotion the organisers plan to do for the event.
+Make sure they have the details of any social media accounts you use to promote your party kit, such as a Facebook business page or Instagram account, along with a clear description of the party kit service you offer and how to contact you.
+This helps spread the word about your kit to more people than just those attending the event.

-If the event is to be held outside, ask about any wet weather contingencies.
-If there’s no option to get under cover consider borrowing a pop-up gazebo or tent with removable sides.
+If the event is outdoors, ask about wet weather plans.
+If there’s no option for cover, consider borrowing a gazebo, event shelter or a tent with removable sides.
+Many sharing libraries have gazebos available to borrow.

 Preparing for the Event